formalsec/explode-js/bench/README.md

 ## Claim 4

-The goal of this section is to confirm the results presented in Section 6.4 of the paper;
+The goal of this section is to confirm the updated results presented in Section 6.4 of the paper;
 specifically those of Table 7, which we reproduce below:

 To reproduce the results of the table above, one must first run Explode.js without VISes and Lazy Values.